-SBC's web site contributes to information resources by providing the scientific community and the general public access to unique datasets that are of interest to a diverse array of people.
+SBC's website contributes to information resources by providing the scientific community and the general public access to unique datasets that are of interest to a diverse array of people.
 Some examples of such datasets include: historical data on giant kelp abundance in the northeast Pacific, SST imagery from NOAA-AVHRR polar orbiters of the Santa Barbara Channel, high frequency radar data of surface currents in the Santa Barbara Channel, precipitation data and soil mapping and land-use coverage of the Santa Ynez Mountains.
-In 2007 access and format of these datasets were enhanced on our website which was redesigned to fit LTER network standards.
+In 2008 access and format of these datasets were enhanced on our website which was redesigned to fit LTER network standards and updated for content.